hyphal-domenico/ewallace.github.io/team/_posts/2021-01-15-aphena-huang.md

 ORCID:
 scholar:
 image: /assets/images/team/aphena-huang.jpg
-alum: false
+alum: true
 ---

-Aphena is a 4th year student from Molecular Genetics.
-Her undergraduate honours project is about RNA-seq analysis of *Saccharomyces cerevisiae* and other yeasts with different temperature preferences, to find out if stress responses was homologous in two organisms, despite differing growth temperature.
+Aphena was an undergraduate student from Molecular Genetics.
+Her undergraduate honours project was about RNA-seq analysis of *Saccharomyces cerevisiae* and other yeasts with different temperature preferences, to find out if stress responses was homologous in two organisms, despite differing growth temperature.